 Cheshire and Stockport Breast Screening Service is part of the National Breast Screening Programme and provides a breast screening service for all women aged 50 up to their 71st birthday to be invited for breast screening every 3 years.
 Screening is organised according to your GP practice.

 The aim of breast screening is to detect breast cancer at an earlier stage, often before the woman is aware of any problem.
 Early detection may mean simpler and more successful treatment.
-Scientific evidence shows that regular breast screening, between the ages of 50 - 70 years, reduces the death rate from breast cancer.
+Scientific evidence shows that regular breast screening, between the ages of 50-70 years, can reduce the death rate from breast cancer.
 Currently, the NHS Breast screening programme saves an estimated 1400 lives each year in England.

 Your mammogram will be conducted by a female mammographer.